INSTITUTIONAL SECURITY POLICIES AND CRIME STATISTICS

 Reporting Crimes and Emergencies:

-The Divinity School has a security staff that is on duty from 4:00 in the afternoon until 8:00 in the morning on weekdays, and continuously on holidays and weekends through 8:00 a.m.
+The Divinity School has a security staff that is on campus from 4:00 p.m. until midnight on weekdays and 8:00 a.m. until midnight on weekends and holidays.
+From midnight until 8:00 a.m.
 Security utilizes mobile road patrols to secure the campus.
 The security staff reports to the Director of Facilities.

 During the hours of 7:30 a.m. until 3:30 p.m.
 Monday through Friday, all crimes or emergencies are reported to the office of the Director of Facilities.
 The campus emergency telephone number is (585)746-7000 and is monitored 24 hours a day, every day.
 From an inside phone, Security can be reached by dialing extension 711.
 Security can also be reached via the Blue Light Emergency Phone located in the center of the campus parking area.

 With respect to reports of sexual violence (including sexual assault, domestic violence, dating violence, or stalking), Colgate Rochester Crozer Divinity School (CRCDS) Campus Security staff will escort any community member to a safe place, assist in contacting law enforcement, and contact the School administration who will provide information about CRCDS’ resources and complaint processes.
 Any individual can request that Campus Security staff and/or the Rochester City Police Department respond by:

 - using a Blue Light Phone on campus